 “I hope that one outcome is that I can raise awareness for how often this happens and how few artists can actually afford to pursue it.”

-Amen sister!
-In fact, at least 12 other artists have accused Zara of stealing their designs.
 And as much as it pains me to say, because I love my shiny-polka dot raincoat as much as the next gal, Melbourne-born brand Gorman has also been at the centre of a similar controversy.

 Social media is clearly a double-edged sword for artists.
 It provides a tremendous platform for artists to get their name and work out there.
-You can see from Esther’s Instagram feed that she relies on it as a promotional tool.

 Ironically, the publicity that has come alongside those artists fighting for their intellectual property rights has dramatically increased public awareness of their work.
-So, humble reader, I guess you could go one of two ways in your artistic career:
+So, I guess you could go one of two ways in your artistic career:

 - Sit-tight and hope some entitled rich company disrespects your rights as an artist, thus catapulting you to notoriety!